Fuel tax: United States

 The first U.S. state to enact a gas tax was Oregon in 1919.
 The states of Colorado, North Dakota, and New Mexico followed shortly thereafter.
 By 1929, all existing 48 states had enacted some sort of gas tax.
 Today, fuel taxes in the United States vary by state.
 The United States federal excise tax on gasoline is 18.4 ¢/USgal and 24.4 ¢/USgal for diesel fuel.
 On average, as of July 2016, state and local taxes add 29.78 cents to gasoline and 29.81 cents to diesel for a total US average fuel tax of 48.18 ¢/USgal for gas and 54.21 ¢/USgal for diesel.

 The state and local tax figures includes fixed-per-gallon taxes as well as variable-rate taxes such as those levied as a percentage of the sales price.
 For state-level fuel taxes, nineteen states and the District of Columbia levy variable-rate taxes of some kind.
 The other thirty one states do not tie the per-gallon tax rate to inflation, gas prices, or other factors, and the rate changes only by legislation.
 As of July 2016, twenty one states had gone ten years or more without an increase in their per-gallon gasoline tax rate.

 Because the fuel tax is universally styled as a "road use" tax, exempting off-road farming, marine, etc. use; states impose a tax on commercial operators traveling through their state as if the fuel used was bought there, wherever the fuel is purchased.
 While most commercial truck drivers have an agent to handle the required paperwork: what's reported is how much tax was collected in each state, how much should have been paid to each state, the net tax for each state and the combined net tax for all states to be paid by or refunded to the operator by their base jurisdiction where they file.
 The operator carries paperwork proving compliance.
 The member jurisdictions, the US states and the CA provinces, transmit the return information to each other and settle their net tax balances with each other either by a single transmittal through a clearinghouse set up by the IFTA and operated by Morgan Stanley, or by separate transfers with the other member jurisdictions.

 Oceania

 Australia

-The fuel tax system in Australia is very similar to Canada in terms of featuring both a fixed and a variable tax, but varies in the case of exemptions including tax credits and certain excise free fuel.

-Since October 2018, the fuel tax in Australia is A$0.412 per litre for petrol and ultra-low sulphur diesel (conventional diesel being taxed at A$0.412 per litre) and the excise for LPG is $0.282 per litre.
-Since 2000, there is also the GST (goods and services tax) on top of the fuel tax and inflation calculated twice a year called CPI (consumer price index) into the fuel tax since 2015.
+In February 2026, the fuel tax in Australia was $0.526 per litre for petrol and diesel, with the excise for LPG being $0.172 per litre.
+These rates were reduced to 0.206 per litre for petrol and diesel, and LPG was reduced to $0.067 per litre, between the beginning of April and the end of June, as part of a number of measures introduced to lower the cost of living.
+A GST (goods and services tax) is then charged on top, and prices are adjusted twice annually based on inflation (consumer price index).